reunono/TopDownEngineExtensions/README.md

 * **ProjectileHoming**, _by AlexanderGheorghe_ : a component that gets a target on spawn and rotates Projectile's direction towards the target every frame, stopping if it misses the target. works in both 2D and 3D
 * **ReferenceFrameCharacterMovement**, _by Necka_ : a specialized variant of the Character Movement ability that corrects for a reference frame camera
 * **RewiredIntegration**, _by Tony Li [Pixel Crushers]_ : support for the input solution Rewired, available on the Unity Asset Store.
+* **RoomPlayerTriggerEnter**, _by AlexanderGheorghe_ : component that does room enter setup when the player enters the room's trigger collider. useful if you don't want to use teleporters
 * **RootMotionMovement**, _by AlexanderGheorghe_ : allows root motion animations to move the top down controller 3D
 * **SaveIKHandlesPositionInPlayMode**, _by AlexanderGheorghe_ : a component that goes on the Weapon/WeaponModel GameObject in a prefab asset and saves the play mode changes to the local position and rotation of the IK handles to the prefab asset
 * **SetBrainTargetToDamageInstigatorOwner**, _by AlexanderGheorghe_ : put this component in your scene and it will set the Target of characters' AIBrains to the damage instigator's owner when they get hit